 My vegan cheese won't set.
-What can I do?Updated a month ago
+What can I do?Updated 5 months ago

 After blending you get a creamy mixture that is put into the cheesecloth and then into the cheese mould.
 There, the mixture takes shape and becomes firmer.
 If the result is not firm enough for you, you have several options, which we explain below.